qodo-ai/qodo-cover/README.md

 # i.e.
 python_fastapi_responses_a9d9de927a82a7d776889738d2880bec7166c5f69d3518837183a20ef48b2a37.yml
 ```
+A response file corresponding to the same source and test files group hash in a file name is updated during each recording session with new prompt hash entries.
+To regenerate it from scratch, you can delete the existing response file and run a new recording session.

 ### Outputs
 A few debug files will be outputted locally within the repository (that are part of the `.gitignore`)